 It is interesting to note therefore that the Gospel of John, even though it states that Jesus did indeed die (the actual words are “gave up his spirit”), paradoxically suggests, if one reads between the lines, that Jesus was not dead when he was taken down from the cross, and therefore did not need to be resurrected (resuscitated would perhaps be more appropriate).
 The Gospel of John does provide significant details not found in the other gospels, and “there is consensus among modern scholars that only the Fourth Gospel rests on an eyewitness account of the Crucifixion” (1).

-Authors who have taken this idea seriously and investigate it are Hugh Schonfield in The Passover Plot (2) and following in his footsteps Douglas Lockhart (3), Michael Baigent/ Richard Leigh/Henry Lincoln (from here on referred to as BLL) in Holy Blood, Holy Grail (4), and Laurence Gardner in Bloodline of the Holy Grail (5), and (6).
+Authors who have taken this idea seriously and investigated it are Hugh Schonfield in The Passover Plot (2) and following in his footsteps Douglas Lockhart (3), Michael Baigent/ Richard Leigh/Henry Lincoln (from here on referred to as BLL) in Holy Blood, Holy Grail (4), and Laurence Gardner in Bloodline of the Holy Grail (5), and (6).
 The purpose of this article is to examine how credible this claim is.
 I’ll begin with a summary of the reasons why it is made:

 a) the length of time on the cross: